Essential Lithuania: Vilnius, Trakai, Hill of Crosses

 Route : Vilnius (3 nights, UNESCO old town) → Trakai (1 night, island castle) → Kaunas (1 night, interwar Bauhaus) → Hill of Crosses + Šiauliai (1 night) → return Vilnius

-Lithuania is one of Europe's most surprising countries — a medieval Grand Duchy that in the 15th century stretched from the Baltic to the Black Sea (1,050,000 km², the largest European state of its time), today a Baltic republic of 2.8 million inhabitants with an emphatic Catholic identity (75% of the population, one of Europe's most Catholic).
-The first Soviet republic to declare independence on March 11, 1990 — nine months before the official USSR collapse — it joined the EU and NATO in 2004, the euro in 2015.
-Four UNESCO sites: Vilnius (1994, one of Eastern Europe's largest baroque old towns, 360 hectares, 65 churches), Curonian Spit (2000, 98-km peninsula of mobile dunes unique in Europe), archaeological Kernavė (2004), Struve geodetic arc (2005).
-Trakai and its 14th-century red-brick island castle — the Baltic States' emblematic image.
-The Hill of Crosses with its 250,000 crosses deposited by pilgrims since 1831 — one of the world's most moving sites, visited by John Paul II in 1993.
-Generous Baltic-Polish cuisine (cepelinai, kibinai, šaltibarščiai), booming craft beer, millennial Baltic amber.
-Still largely spared from mass tourism, Lithuania pairs beautifully with Latvia and Estonia for a 9-to-12-day Baltic loop.
+Lithuania is one of Europe's most surprising countries, a medieval Grand Duchy that in the 15th century stretched from the Baltic to the Black Sea, today a Baltic republic of 2.8 million inhabitants with a strong Catholic identity.
+The first Soviet republic to declare independence in March 1990, it joined the EU, NATO and later the euro.
+Four UNESCO sites, including Vilnius (baroque old town, 65 churches) and the Curonian Spit (98 km of mobile dunes).
+Trakai and its red-brick island castle, the Baltic States' emblematic image.
+The Hill of Crosses and its 250,000 pilgrimage crosses.
+Generous Baltic-Polish cuisine, craft beer, Baltic amber.
+Still spared from mass tourism, it pairs beautifully with Latvia and Estonia in a Baltic loop.

 Duration : 7 days